Master of Science in Geographic Information Science (MS-GISc)

-The MS-GISc program leads to a Master’s of Science in GISc, and requires 40 credits of coursework.
-The curriculum of the MS-GISc program is comprised of three key elements: 4 core courses (14 credits), 5-6 electives (18 credits), and an 8-credit capstone research experience, with options for either a traditional Master’s Thesis, or a combination of an applied research project and professional experience through an internship, (PEAR option –Professional Experience and Applied Research-PSM) for a total of 40 credits to complete the degree.
+Program overview: this is a 40 credits program including 4 core courses (14 credits), 5-6 electives (18 credits), and an 8-credit capstone research experience, with options for either a traditional Master’s Thesis, or a combination of an applied research project and internship.
+Many of our courses are offered online and in the afternoon to accommodate working professionals.
+Tuition information.

 MS-GISc Degree Requirements